 H2 MOBILITY Deutschland GmbH & Co.KG is our company, tasked with establishing a nationwide hydrogen infrastructure in Germany, i.e. building and operating hydrogen stations.
 H2.LIVE is our digital service, which among other things maps the entire European infrastructure.

 H2 MOBILITY Deutschland was founded by the partners Air Liquide, Daimler, Linde, OMV, Shell, and TOTAL and is responsible for the nationwide establishment and operation of a hydrogen infrastructure to supply cars with fuel-cell drives in Germany.
 We handle all of the operational tasks, including network planning, permitting, procurement, construction, and operation.
-Our first goal is to operate 100 hydrogen stations in seven German metropolitan areas (Hamburg, Berlin, Rhine-Ruhr, Frankfurt, Nuremberg, Stuttgart, and Munich), and along the connecting arterial roads and motorways, by 2019 regardless of vehicle numbers, as a prerequisite for hydrogen mobility.
+Our first goal is to operate 100 hydrogen stations in seven German metropolitan areas (Hamburg, Berlin, Rhine-Ruhr, Frankfurt, Nuremberg, Stuttgart, and Munich), and along the connecting arterial roads and motorways, by teh beginning of 2020 regardless of vehicle numbers, as a prerequisite for hydrogen mobility.
 After this, we will continue building depending on demand and the market ramp-up of fuel-cell vehicles.

 H2.LIVE is the digital refuelling service that can be downloaded free of charge as an app from the App Store and Google Play or online at www.h2.live.
 Here you can get real-time information about individual stations, find out when maintenance is planned, or apply for a fuel card.
 The H2.LIVE offer is constantly being expanded.
 Stay tuned!